pyth-network/pyth-crosschain/ethereum/Deploying.md

 # The Secret Recovery Phrase for the wallet the contract will be deployed from.
 export MNEMONIC=...

+# Set the deploy commit hash in the contract (used for debugging purposes)
+sed -i "s/dead0beaf0deb10700c0331700da5d00deadbead/$(git rev-parse HEAD)/g" ./contracts/pyth/Pyth.sol

 # Ensure that we deploy a fresh build with up-to-date dependencies.
 rm -rf build && npx truffle compile --all

 # Merge the network addresses into the artifacts, if some contracts are already deployed.
 npx apply-registry

-# Set the deploy commit hash in the contract binary (used for debugging purposes)
-sed -i "s/dead0beaf0deb10700c0331700da5d00deadbead/$(git rev-parse HEAD)/g" build/contracts/*

 # Perform the migration
 npx truffle migrate --network $MIGRATIONS_NETWORK